On a deformation theory of finite dimensional modules over repetitive algebras: Introduction

 The precise relationship between the equivalences in (\ref{triangequiv}) and $\mu$ were completely determined by P. Dowbor and H. Meltzer in \cite{dowbor}.
 As a consequence, one can pass freely between the triangulated categories $\mathcal{D}^b(\mathrm{coh}\,\mathbb{P}^n_\k)$, $\mathcal{D}^b(\A_n\textup{-mod})$ and $ \Ar_n\textup{-\underline{mod}}$.
 The quiver with relations of the $\k$-algebra $\A_n$ is available in e.g. \cite[Chap.
 II, \S 5]{happel}.
 In particular, when $n=1$, we have that $\A_1$ is the $2$-Kronecker algebra whose quiver (with empty set of relations) is given as follows:

 Moreover, by using \cite[Theorem on pg.
 428]{schroer}, the quiver with relations $(\widehat{Q}, \widehat{\rho})$ of $\Ar_1$ is given as follows:

-Since the $\k$-algebra $\A_1$ is gentle (as introduced in \cite{assem}), it follows from a result due to C. M. Ringel and J. Schr\"oer (see \cite[Proposition on pg.
-429]{schroer}) that $\Ar_1$ is a special biserial algebra (as introduced in \cite{wald}).
+Observe that we read the paths in $\Q$ from the right to the left.
+Note as well that $\Ar_1$ is a special biserial $\k$-algebra (as introduced in \cite{wald}).
 This implies that the indecomposable objects and the irreducible morphisms in $\Ar_1$-\underline{mod} can be described combinatorially by using so-called string and bands for $\Ar_1$; the corresponding objects are called string and band $\Ar_1$-modules (see \cite{buri}).
 This also implies the $\k$-vector space $\Hom_{\Ar_1}(\V, \V')$, where $\V$ and $\V'$ are indecomposable finite dimensional left $\Ar_1$-modules, can be described completely by using the results in \cite{krause}.

 On the other hand, in \cite[Prop.
 2.1]{blehervelez}, F. M. Bleher and the fourth author developed a deformation theory of finitely generated modules over finite dimensional $\k$-algebras based on the deformation theory of Galois representation developed by B. Mazur in \cite{mazur0,mazur}.
 More precisely, they proved that if $V$ is a finitely generated left $\A$-module, then $V$ has a well-defined versal deformation ring $R(\A,V)$ which is a local complete Noetherian commutative $\k$-algebra whose residue field is also isomorphic to $\k$, and that $R(\A,V)$ is universal provided that the endomorphism ring of $V$ is isomorphic to $\k$.
 Moreover, they also proved in \cite[Thm.1.1]{blehervelez} that if $\A$ is further a Frobenius algebra and $V$ has stable endomorphism ring $\SEnd_\A(V)$ isomorphic to $\k$, then $R(\A,V)$ is universal and that the versal deformation rings $R(\A,V)$, $R(\A, \Omega_\A V)$ and $R(\A, V\oplus P)$ are isomorphic, where $P$ is an arbitrary finitely generated projective left $\A$-module.
-These results together with the combinatorial tools provided by these special biserial $\k$-algebras have been used in order to study the deformation theory of finite dimensional modules over a number of finite dimensional self-injective $\k$-algebras (see e.g. \cite{bleher9,bleher15,calderon-giraldo-rueda-velez} and \cite{velez}).
+These results together with the combinatorial tools provided by special biserial $\k$-algebras have been used in order to study the deformation theory of finite dimensional modules over a number of finite dimensional self-injective $\k$-algebras (see e.g. \cite{bleher9,bleher15,calderon-giraldo-rueda-velez} and \cite{velez}).